Market & comparison education

 What to do next

-For "What to check when beginner onboarding shapes your app decision", choose one low-pressure action: review completion and comfort before judging appearance.
-Use the related Orena guide for "What to check when beginner onboarding shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when beginner onboarding shapes your app decision" is whether the reader can use official Orena facts when the product question matters with less uncertainty.
+For "Buyer criteria: beginner onboarding", choose one low-pressure action: review completion and comfort before judging appearance.
+Use the related Orena guide for "Buyer criteria: beginner onboarding" when you want app support for that action.
+The useful signal for "Buyer criteria: beginner onboarding" is whether the reader can use official Orena facts when the product question matters with less uncertainty.

 Evidence boundary